maisiejillbt/ForageTheBay/README.md

  I would love to add a line draw animation to the map!

-# Notes / things to finish
+# Tomorrows goals
+  - add linkdin / github links to header

+# Post Due-date Add ons
-  - style food items & park info
+  - add more content for each of the food items
+  - create click walkthrough of how to use the app
-  - style seasons with hover and active
+  - add hover for seasons
+  -